-- Multicultural China in Future (25 Nov.)
+15) Multicultural China in Future (30 Nov.)
 Pieke, Frank N. 2012.
 "Immigrant China."
-Modern China 38(1):40-77. - 14) No lesson (2 Dec.)
-(Replaced by fieldtrip)
+Modern China 38(1):40-77.

 Grade descriptors are as follows for the assessment of this course:

 Grade Overall course А Outstanding performance on all learning outcomes.
 A- Generally outstanding performance on all (or almost all) learning outcomes. В Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance. С Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses.
 D Barely satisfactory performance on a number of learning outcomes F Unsatisfactory performance on a number of learning outcomes, OR failure to meet specified assessment requirements.